willkg/blog/posts/mozilla/socorro_dev_env.rst

 support command line and stdin arguments.
 They're written in a way that makes it easier to write unit tests for them.
 They're not tangled up with existing Socorro scripts for server, Vagrant, and other environments.
-Most of them have terrible names, but some day someone with opinions will show up and fix that.
+Most of them have placeholder names, but hopefully, they will be improved in the future.

 I fixed the tests to run in a Docker container.
 Then I fixed them again to run in Circle CI 2.0's Docker infrastructure so we have CI for the local development